alexdevero/numeronym-converter/README.md

 # Numeronym generator

 A simple tool for generating numeronyms.
+You can test it [here](https://alexdevero.com/labs/numeronym/).

 ## Install
 ```